cloudbear/dupy/README.md

 Yes, you can use dupy to do what is described in 'What is dupy?'

+It is, however, at what would charitably be called an untested phase.
+I built this for my own use and academic interest and so I haven't yet polished out handling things like passing something dumb as the argument or giving it a stupidly large folder.

 ## Is dupy finished?

 No.  It does what it says in 'What is dupy?' and the plan is to extend